-USS Casablanca was a Casablanca-class escort carrier laid down on November 3, 1942 and launched on April 5, the following year.
-It was commissioned on July 8, 1943 with the hull number CVE-55 under Capt.
+The USS Casablanca (CVE-55) was a Casablanca-class escort carrier laid down on November 3, 1942, and launched on April 5, the following year.
+It was commissioned on July 8, 1943, with the hull number CVE-55 under Capt.
 W. W. Gallaway’s command and served in the US Navy for 3 years until it was decommissioned on June 10, 1946.
-During its activity, the ship carried a complement of 916 men on board had the main missions in Strait of Juan de Fuca, San Francisco, Manus, Seattle, Puget Sound, San Diego, Pearl Harbor, Guam, Samar, Palau or Saipan.
-After the decommissioning, the ship was sold for scrapping on April 23, 1947.
-For the services brought to the country during the World War II, USS Casablanca received the Asiatic-Pacific Campaign Medal, the World War II Victory Medal and the Navy Occupation Medal with "ASIA" clasp.
+For the services brought to the country during World War II, the USS Casablanca received the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, and the Navy Occupation Medal with "ASIA" clasp.

 Because it was cheap and versatile, asbestos was considered a miraculous, indestructible substance with powerful wartime applications, and used in Navy ships since the mid-1930s.
 The major application has been as an insulating material around steam boilers and as insulating lagging wrapped around steam and hot water piping.
 It is this thermal insulation material that has the greatest potential for concentrations of asbestos fibers in the air when seriously damaged or removed.